-Thus majority decision says $A \succ_S B \succ_S C \succ_S A$: this is the Condorcet-paradox, no competitor is favored to all others.
+If majority rule decides the order between each pair of competitors separately, the result is $A >S B >S C >S A$.
+This is the Condorcet paradox: no competitor is favored to all others.

 Arrow showed that this is an inescapable conundrum.
-He imposed three conditions that any SWF should satisfy.
-Unanimity: If every judge prefers competitor A to competitor B, i.e., $A \succ B$, then the SWF ranks A ahead of B, i.e., $A \succ_S B$.
-Non-dictatorship: The input of no one judge can determine the output of the SWF whatever the inputs of all the other judges.
-Independence of irrelevant alternatives (IIA): whether the SWF yields $A \succ_S B$ or the contrary $A \prec_S B$, depends only on the judges' preferences between A and B. His theorem shows that when there are at least three competitors, there is no SWF that satisfies the three conditions for all possible inputs of the judges.
+He imposed three conditions that any SWF should satisfy. (i) Unanimity: If every judge prefers competitor A to competitor B, i.e., A > B, then the SWF ranks A ahead of B, i.e., $A >S B$. (ii) Non-dictatorship: The input of no one judge can determine the output of the SWF whatever the inputs of all the other judges. (iii) Independence of irrelevant alternatives (IIA): whether the SWF yields $A >S B$ or the contrary $A <S B$ depends only on the judges' preferences between A and B. His theorem shows that, when there are at least three competitors, there is no SWF that satisfies the three conditions for all possible inputs of the judges.

-Nevertheless, people vote and judges rank: how?
-A judge accords k Bordapoints to a competitor if k opponents are ranked below him.
-10 A competitor's Borda-score is the sum of his Borda-points over all judges; equivalently, it is the sum of the votes he receives in all pair by pair votes.
-11 The Borda-ranking ranks the competitors by their Borda-scores, from highest to lowest; the highest designates the Borda-winner.
-The Borda-ranking for Condorcet's 60-judge example is (each competitor's Borda-score is in parentheses): $B(69) \succ_S A(58) \succ_S C(53)$.
+Nevertheless, people vote and judges rank, but how?
+A judge accords k Borda-points to a competitor if k opponents are ranked below him.
+A competitor's Borda-score is the sum of his Borda points over all judges; equivalently, it is the sum of the votes he receives in all pair by pair votes (11).
+The Borda-ranking ranks the competitors by their Borda-scores, from highest to lowest; the highest designates the Borda-winner.
+The Borda-ranking for Condorcet's 60-judge example is (each competitor's Borda-score is in parentheses): $B(69) >S A(58) >S C(53)$.

 Condorcet attacked Borda's method.
-His argument was that when there exists a Condorcet-winner-a competitor who has a majority against every other competitor-then he must be the winner, a property that Borda's method violates, as the following 81-judge example of Condorcet shows:
+His argument was that, when there exists a Condorcet-winner, a competitor who has a majority against every other competitor, then he must be the winner, a property that Borda's method violates, as the following 81-judge example of Condorcet shows:

-$$30: A \succ B \succ C$$ $1: A \succ C \succ B$ $29: B \succ A \succ C$
+$$30: A > B > C$$

+$1: A > C > B$ $29: B > A > C$

+$10: B > C > A$ $10: C > A > B$ $1: C > B > A$.